On the rate and on the gravitational wave emission of short and long GRBs: Conclusions

-\item[II.] {\bf BdHNe:} their $\nu$NS-BH \emph{out-states} transit, during the inspiral regime which spans the frequency range $f < f_{\rm merger}/(1+z)$ (see Table~\ref{tab:freqs}), first the eLISA frequency band to then enter the aLIGO and AdV ones in the final orbits prior to the merging process (i.e. when $P_{\rm orb}<0.2$~s).
+\item[II.] {\bf BdHNe:} their $\nu$NS-BH \emph{out-states} transit, during the inspiral regime which spans the frequency range $f < f_{\rm merger}/(1+z)$ (see Table~\ref{tab:freqs}), first the eLISA frequency band to then enter the Advanced LIGO-Virgo ones in the final orbits prior to the merging process (i.e. when $P_{\rm orb}<0.2$~s).
 Resonant bar detectors are not sensitive in this inspiral regime frequency range.
 The characteristic strain generated by these sources in the inspiral regime is below the sensitivity of eLISA.
-The merger regime, which expands frequencies from $f_{\rm contact}/(1+z)$ to $f_{\rm qnm}/(1+z)$ (see Table~\ref{tab:freqs}), is outside the eLISA frequency band but inside the frequency band of aLIGO, AdV and bar detectors.
+The merger regime, which expands frequencies from $f_{\rm contact}/(1+z)$ to $f_{\rm qnm}/(1+z)$ (see Table~\ref{tab:freqs}), is outside the eLISA frequency band but inside the frequency band of Advanced LIGO-Virgo and bar detectors.
 See Fig.~\ref{fig:h_char} for details.
 These $\nu$NS-BH mergers lead to U-GRBs (see in VI below the conclusion about their GW detectability).

-\item[III.] {\bf BH-SN:} their $\nu$NS-BH \emph{out-states} transit, during the inspiral regime which spans the frequency range $f < f_{\rm merger}/(1+z)$ (see Table~\ref{tab:freqs}), first the eLISA frequency band to then enter the aLIGO and AdV ones in the final orbits prior to the merging process (i.e. when $P_{\rm orb}<0.2$~s).
+\item[III.] {\bf BH-SN:} their $\nu$NS-BH \emph{out-states} transit, during the inspiral regime which spans the frequency range $f < f_{\rm merger}/(1+z)$ (see Table~\ref{tab:freqs}), first the eLISA frequency band to then enter the Advanced LIGO-Virgo ones in the final orbits prior to the merging process (i.e. when $P_{\rm orb}<0.2$~s).
 Resonant bar detectors are not sensitive in this inspiral regime frequency range.
 The characteristic strain generated by these sources in the inspiral regime is below the sensitivity of eLISA.
-The merger regime, which expands frequencies from $f_{\rm contact}/(1+z)$ to $f_{\rm qnm}/(1+z)$ (see Table~\ref{tab:freqs}), is outside the eLISA frequency band but inside the frequency band of aLIGO, AdV and bar detectors.
+The merger regime, which expands frequencies from $f_{\rm contact}/(1+z)$ to $f_{\rm qnm}/(1+z)$ (see Table~\ref{tab:freqs}), is outside the eLISA frequency band but inside the frequency band of Advanced LIGO-Virgo and bar detectors.
 See Fig.~\ref{fig:h_char} for details.
 These $\nu$NS-BH mergers lead to U-GRBs (see in VI below the conclusion about their GW detectability).